 If a property owner is responsible for your injuries, we can represent you in a Boston premises liability claim.
 Our Boston personal injury lawyers will keep negotiating your settlement until you get the maximum amount possible for your injuries.
 Our winning track record speaks for itself; we have recovered millions of dollars for our clients.

-We understand the time after an accident can be stressful and overwhelming.
+We understand the time after a slip and fall on stairs accident can be stressful and overwhelming.
 That’s why we try to make your initial consultation as stress-free as possible, with No Obligation, Just Information®.
 Schedule your free case review with us by calling 800-577-8188 or filling out the online form.